mirzask/cardi/content/Cardiomyopathies/Hypertrophic Cardiomyopathy.md

 - LV wall thickness
 - Systolic anterior motion (SAM)
+- Several morphologic abnormalities are also not diagnostic of HCM but can be part of the phenotypic expression of the disease, including hypertrophied and apically displaced papillary muscles, myocardial crypts, anomalous insertion of the papillary muscle directly in the anterior leaflet of the mitral valve (in the absence of chordae tendineae), elongated mitral valve leaflets, myocardial bridging, and right ventricular (RV) hypertrophy.

+### Systolic anterior motion (SAM)

+- Although common in HCM, SAM of the [[Mitral Valve|mitral valve]] and hyperdynamic LV function are not pathognomonic and are not required for a clinical diagnosis.
 ### [[Left Ventricular Outflow Tract (LVOT)|LVOT]] Obstruction

 > [!NOTE] [[Left Ventricular Outflow Tract (LVOT)|LVOT]] obstruction $\propto$ [[Mitral Regurgitation|MR]] severity